A Much-Needed Escape: Sheetal’s Journey Through Meghalaya with Thrillophilia

 The Perfect Beginning to the Perfect Trip

 The sight of the majestic one-horned rhinoceros during the early morning jeep safari was surreal.
-We were lucky enough to spot a few rhinos soaking up the morning sun, and it set the tone for the rest of the trip.
+They were lucky enough to spot a few rhinos soaking up the morning sun, and it set the tone for the rest of the trip.

 To Have Adventures in the Heart of Nature

-The real adventure began when we trekked to the Double Decker Living Root Bridge in Nongriat.
-This natural attraction made from the roots of trees was as magical as I had imagined.
+The real adventure began when they trekked to the Double Decker Living Root Bridge in Nongriat.
+This natural attraction made from the roots of trees was as magical as Sheetal had imagined.
 The trek itself was challenging with over 3,000 steps, but the sight of the bridge was well worth the effort.
 Walking across it felt like stepping back in time, into a world where nature and human imagination worked together in harmony.

-We also visited several other beautiful waterfalls, including Wei Sawdong Falls and the famous Seven Sisters’ Falls.
+They also visited several other beautiful waterfalls, including Wei Sawdong Falls and the famous Seven Sisters’ Falls.
 Each one had its own unique feature, and the sound of the cascading waters of the falls was both soothing and awe-inspiring.

 A Journey to Remember, and Cherish!